marispulk/Front-End-Web-UI-Frameworks-and-Tools-Bootstrap-4/README.md

 # Description

 Confusion is a restaurant web page, it features the following components:
-* Different modals - [DONE]
+* Different modals
-* Carousel - [DONE]
+* Carousel
-* Responsive design - [DONE]
+* Responsive design
-* Bootstrap cards, tables, collapse, forms  - [DONE]
+* Bootstrap cards, tables, collapse, forms

-This project also used SASS, LESS and compiling methods like Gulp and Grunt.
+This project also uses SASS, LESS and compiling methods like Gulp and Grunt.

 ## Screenshots